Formal Estimation of Collision Risks for Autonomous Vehicles: A Compositional Data-Driven Approach

 Since searching for the BC as in Definition~\ref{Def:6} is computationally expensive, we now define sub-barrier certificates for deterministic agents $\mathcal A_i$ as the following definition. \begin{definition} Consider a deterministic agent $\mathcal A_i = (X_i,W_i,f_i)$, and $X_{0_i}, X_{c_i}\subseteq X_i$ as its initial and collision sets, respectively.
 A function $\mathcal{B}_i:X_i\rightarrow\mathbb{R}$ is called a sub-barrier certificate (SBC) for $\mathcal A_i$ if there exist $\gamma_i, \lambda_i \in\mathbb R$, $\alpha_i,\rho_i\in\mathbb R_0^+$, and $0<\kappa_i <1$, such that conditions~\eqref{Eq:8_1}-\eqref{Eq:8_3} are satisfied, and $\forall x_i \in X_i, \forall w_i \in W_i$,

 \end{definition}

 Here, we assume that the transition map $f_i$ in~\eqref{Eq:13} is unknown.
-We similarly recast the conditions of SBC as the proposed ROP in~\eqref{ROP} without $g_{i_1}$, and with
+We similarly recast the conditions of SBC as the proposed ROP in~\eqref{ROP}, but without $g_{i_1}$, and with

-Since the proposed ROP in~\eqref{ROP} has infinitely many constraints and a precise transition map $f_i$ is needed for solving the problem, we employ the proposed $\text{SOP}_\text{N}$ in~\eqref{SOP_1} instead of solving the ROP in~\eqref{ROP}.
+Since the proposed ROP in~\eqref{ROP} has infinitely many constraints and a precise transition map $f_i$ is also needed for solving the problem, we employ the proposed $\text{SOP}_\text{N}$ in~\eqref{SOP_1} instead of solving the ROP in~\eqref{ROP}.
 Note that we do not need to employ $\text{SOP}_\varsigma$ in~\eqref{SOP_2} since there is no stochasticity inside the model.
-We denote the optimal value of the objective function SOP$_\text{N}$ by $\eta^*_{N_i}$.
 Similar to Theorem~\ref{Thm:2}, we propose the next theorem to relate the optimal value of $\text{SOP}_\text{N}$ in~\eqref{SOP_1} to that of ROP in~\eqref{ROP}, and accordingly, formally quantify the SBC of unknown agents $\mathcal A_i$ based on the number of data and a required level of confidence.